KeshavBandil-20/BITCOIN-SENTIMENTAL-ANALYSIS/README.md

 # Bitcoin Sentiment Analysis & Real-Time Market Impact System

 ## Overview
-This repository contains a system to analyze Bitcoin sentiment from historical and real-time tweets, predict price movement, and provide alerts.
+This repository contains a system to analyze Bitcoin sentiment from historical and real-time tweets , predict price movement, and provide alerts.

 ## Installation
 ```bash